sverweij/dependency-cruiser/doc/sample-output.md

 ```

 (_Actually the  build server didn't.
 You know that.
 Build servers aren't that
 nice.
 In fact that darn clever Daphne put it in her Makefile.
-Over where she
+Near her coverage
-lets the coverage reporting happen.
+reporting.
 The build server just ran it blindly._)

 ![sample html output](https://raw.githubusercontent.com/sverweij/dependency-cruiser/master/doc/assets/sample-html-output.png)